mjsipes/layers4/README.md

-# layers4.vercel.com
+# layers4.vercel.com 👕🎿⚡

 **Live App: https://layers4.vercel.app/**

-# journey behind the tech
+## The Journey Behind the Tech

 I was skiing last winter when I got the idea for this app.
 As an intermediate skier who grew up skiing about 10 days a year, I never dressed right.
 It was either freezing cold out and I was freezing, or somehow it was not cold enough and I ended up really hot.
 If you have ever skiied before, reflect on this thought and think if you can relate or not.
 If you havent skiied before, take it from me, its impossible to dress right for the weather.
 20 degrees and 30 degrees sound like the same type of cold when you grow up with most days being 60's and 70's.
 But 20 degrees and 30 degrees are very different types of cold.